turbot/steampipe-plugin-guardrails/docs/tables/guardrails_resource.md

 ```

 ### Extract all resources from Turbot Guardrails
+Explore the full range of resources available in Turbot Guardrails to gain a comprehensive understanding of the scope of your resources and their management.
+This is beneficial for assessing overall resource utilization and identifying areas for improvement.
 WARNING - This is a large query and may take minutes to run.
 It is not recommended and may timeout.
 It's included here as a reference for those who need to extract all data.

 ```sql
 select